Francis Crick: 1951–1953: DNA structure

 The DNA double helix structure proposed by Watson and Crick was based upon "Watson-Crick" bonds between the four bases most frequently found in DNA (A, C, T, G) and RNA (A, C, U, G).
 However, later research showed that triple-stranded, quadruple-stranded and other more complex DNA molecular structures required Hoogsteen base pairing.

-The entire field of synthetic biology began with work by researchers such as Erik T. Kool, in which bases other than A, C, T and G are used in a synthetic DNA.
+In the field of synthetic biology, bases other than A, C, T and G are used in a synthetic DNA.
 In addition to synthetic DNA there are also attempts to construct synthetic codons, synthetic endonucleases, synthetic proteins and synthetic zinc fingers.
 Using synthetic DNA, instead of there being 43 codons, if there are n new bases there could be as many as n3 codons.
 Research is currently being done to see if codons can be expanded to more than 3 bases.
 These new codons can code for new amino acids.
 These synthetic molecules can be used not only in medicine, but in creation of new materials.

 The discovery was made on 28 February 1953; the first Watson/Crick paper appeared in Nature on 25 April 1953.
 Sir Lawrence Bragg, the director of the Cavendish Laboratory, where Watson and Crick worked, gave a talk at Guy's Hospital Medical School in London on Thursday 14 May 1953 which resulted in an article by Ritchie Calder in the News Chronicle of London, on Friday 15 May 1953, entitled "Why You Are You.
 Nearer Secret of Life."
 The news reached readers of The New York Times the next day; Victor K. McElheny, in researching his biography, "Watson and DNA: Making a Scientific Revolution", found a clipping of a six-paragraph New York Times article written from London and dated 16 May 1953 with the headline "Form of 'Life Unit' in Cell Is Scanned".
 The article ran in an early edition and was then pulled to make space for news deemed more important.
 (The New York Times subsequently ran a longer article on 12 June 1953).
 The university's undergraduate newspaper Varsity also ran its own short article on the discovery on Saturday 30 May 1953.
 Bragg's original announcement of the discovery at a Solvay conference on proteins in Belgium on 8 April 1953 went unreported by the British press.

 In a seven-page, handwritten letter to his son at a British boarding school on 19 March 1953 Crick explained his discovery, beginning the letter "My Dear Michael, Jim Watson and I have probably made a most important discovery".
 The letter was put up for auction at Christie's New York on 10 April 2013 with an estimate of $1 to $2 million, eventually selling for $6,059,750, the largest amount ever paid for a letter at auction.